 Growing and planting leeks is a great way to add flavor to your kitchen meals.
-Referred to as the “gourmet’s onion,” these larger versions of green onions have a more flavorful and milder taste.
+Referred to as the “gourmet’s onion,” these large versions of green onions have a flavorful, milder taste.

 What is a Leek?

-Perhaps you may be wondering “what is a leek?”
+Perhaps you may be wondering, “What is a leek?”
 Leeks (Allium ampeloprasum var. porrum) are members of the onion family, closely related to onions, garlic, shallots and chives.
-Leeks, unlike their counterparts, develop long, succulent stems rather than producing large bulbs.
+Unlike their counterparts, leeks develop long, succulent stems rather than producing large bulbs.
 These stems are used as an onion substitute in many dishes.

 How to Grow Leeks

 The best place for growing leeks is in full sun in fertile, well-drained soil.
-When planting leeks in the garden, make a shallow trench (about four to five inches deep) and place the plants inside, spacing about six inches apart and covering with only a light amount of soil.
+When planting leeks in the garden, make a shallow trench (about 4 to 5 inches deep) and place the plants inside, spacing about 6 inches apart and covering with only a light amount of soil.
 Be sure to water leeks thoroughly and add a layer of organic mulch.